nnordby/APIdocs/docs/communication/sendemail.md

 ![enter image description here](https://s3-us-west-2.amazonaws.com/vfs-docs/APIDocs/Simple+-+Email+Workflow/SimpleEmail.jpg)

-The product ID in this case is **200** so if you look at the Command Packet (JSON) being posted you will see the product node has an id of "200".
+The product ID in this case is `:::js 200` so if you look at the Command Packet (JSON) being posted you will see the product node has an id of "200".

 There are two ways of [configuring the product node][2] in Velma.io for a simple email.